sp-karl/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/create-an-excel-services-dashboard-using-an-odata-data-feed.md

 5. Keep Excel open.

 Now that the Power Pivot add-in for Excel is enabled, the next step is to create a relationship between the tables of data.
-This will enable us to create reports and filters using data from the two tables.
+This enables us to create reports and filters using data from the two tables.

  **To create a relationship between tables in a Data Model**